Hiring + recruiting | Blog Post

 In the early stages of your company’s development, you won’t need more than a small staff of one or two developers.
 The requirement for more developers increases with the scale and complexity of your projects.

 However, it’s important to remember that too many cooks in the kitchen can lead to problems, so stay moderate.

-There are three main types of developers: front-end developers, back-end developers, and full-stack developers.
+There are three typical types of developers you’ll need to learn to hire: front-end developers, back-end developers, and full-stack developers.
 Let’s take a look at each type in turn.